yii2tech/admin/README.md

 ```

 "MainFrame" generator creates a basic admin panel code, which includes layout files, main controller
 file and basic view files.
-The created strucutre is necessary for the correct rendering of the code created
+The created structure is necessary for the correct rendering of the code created
 by "Admin CRUD" generator.

 "Admin CRUD" generator is similar to regular "CRUD" generator, but it generates code, which use tools from